logicguy1/The-Cookbook/Cookies/README.md

 _Tip_ : If you don't have half-salt butter, put regular butter instead and add 1 teaspoon of coarse salt.
 2. Add vanilla powder (I usually put 1 teaspoon but it's up to you to decide how much you want to put in) and the egg.
 Mix again.
 3. Add the flour and mix.
-4. Turn on your oven and put the thermostat at 160° (if your oven is old, you might need to put it at 180°).
+4. Turn on your oven at 160° (if your oven is old, you might need to put it at 180°).
 5. Put your dough aside and cut your chocolate in pieces.
 6. Cut your hazelnuts in half and add them with the chocolate in the dough.
 Mix everything together.
 7. With a tablespoon, make a ball of dough.
 It should be the size of a ping pong ball (but you can change the size if you want).